metachris/website/content/posts/2025-11-25-ai-sandbox-lima-vm.md

 ## Visual Studio Code - Remote-SSH Session

-If you prefer an IDE like VS Code, you can use Remote-SSH to start a session inside the instance:
+If you prefer an IDE like VS Code, you can use Remote-SSH to start a session inside the instance.

+Please note that this is **potentially unsafe**, as explained in the [Remote-SSH README](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-ssh):

+> Security Note
+Using Remote-SSH opens a connection between your local machine and the remote.
+Only use Remote-SSH to connect to secure remote machines that you trust and that are owned by a party whom you trust. **A compromised remote could use the VS Code Remote connection to execute code on your local machine.**

+See also [this discussion on GitHub](https://github.com/microsoft/vscode-remote-release/issues/6608) for more context and information.

+If you want to connect anyway:

 1. Press `Shift + cmd + P` to open the command palette
 1. Type `ssh` and choose `Remote-SSH: Connect to Host...`